-Letter from Joseph S. Barr.
+Letter from Joseph S. Burr.

-MR. EDITOR:-I am taking three spiritual papers, two medical journals, two politicogovernmental weekly issues, one weekly materialistic paper, and get divers miscellancous prints, making more than I should read, and more than I can afford these hard times.
+MR. EDITOR:-I am taking three spiritual papers, two medical journals, two politicogovernmental weekly issues, one weekly materialistic paper, and get divers miscellaneous prints, making more than I should read, and more than I can afford these hard times.
 I must lop off some of them.
 Which shall it be?
 All too good to do without.
-If I receive several at the same time, the JOUR-NAL is the first one attended to, having taken it from the first volume.
-Whether it is the best disposition I can make of my time, money and labor, to thus pursue Spiritualism with such avidity as I have done for the last twenty-five years, is sometimes a question with me; but one thing I know, that I can not rest contented if I drop the investigation thereof; would be far from home, living to but little purpose; all things else compared therewith would seem trifling and insipid.
+If I receive several at the same time, the Journal is the first one attended to, having taken it from the first volume.

+NAL is the first one attended to, having taken it from the first volume.

+Whether it is the best disposition I can make of my time, money and labor, to thus pursue Spiritualism with such avidity as I have done for the last twenty-five years, is sometimes a question with me; but one thing I know that I can not rest contented if I drop the investigation thereof; would be far from home, living to but little purpose; all things else compared therewith would seem trifling and insipld.
 So here again I remit for another year!
-Although divers objections might be urged against your paper, yet as compared with other spiritual papers, I. deem it the best.
-It is more fresh, forcible, argumentative, logical, philosophical and original than they.
+Although divers objections might be urged against your paper, yet as compared with other spiritual papers, I deem it the best.
+It is more freek, forcible, argumentative, logical, philosophical and original than they.